FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

 **_ Description _**

-Write key-value pair data to blockchain underlying storage for persistent storage。The byte sequence representing the key and value needs to be stored in the virtual machine memory first.。
+Write key-value pair data to blockchain underlying storage for persistent storage。The byte sequence representing the key and value needs to be stored in the virtual machine memory first。

 **_ Parameters _**